 An Update on the Careers of Our Award Winning Finalists

-With seven memorable competitions to look back on, the Chesapeake Chamber Music Competition has seen many talented musicians who have gone on to achieve great things.
+With eight memorable competitions to look back on, the Chesapeake Chamber Music Competition has seen many talented musicians who have gone on to achieve great things.
 Here is a brief recap of their accomplishments:

 Formed in 2012, BLOCK4 is a London-based recorder quartet featuring Emily Bannister, Lucy Carr, Katie Cowling and Rosie Land.
 Studying at the Royal College of Music, BLOCK4 presents a dynamic approach to contemporary consort music, as well as offering a captivating interpretation of music from the Renaissance and Baroque periods.
 The quartet’s innovative style has resulted in their being the 2014 winners of the Royal Overseas League Ensemble competition, the first recorder consort to receive this accolade in the competition’s 62-year history.
 Most recently they were awarded 1st Runner Up at the NonClassical Record label’s Battle of the Bands 2016.
 They were also awarded a Donemus award for the performance of contemporary music at the Open Recorder Days Amsterdam in 2015.
 They received a high commendation at the RCM’s Senior Woodwind Prize in 2013, and were awarded the June Emerson Launchpad prize at the competition in 2014.
 BLOCK4 is the 2015-16 Ensemble in Residence for Handel and Hendrix House Museum – a role which included a concert series in 2016.